QuentinHelion/DevWeb-interface/README.md

 ***Installation***
-Simple drag & drop on your orgin web server folder
+Simple drag & drop index.php and .interface on your orgin web server folder

 ***Files and .folder is not indexed***